arip1997/RestApi_CI/Deskripsi.md

-# Android Room Database Library Tutoria;
+# Android RestAPI with CI Tutorial;

 This is an Android application for demo-ing the Room Database library by Google.
-Basic database operations with Room & SQLite supported by this tutorial :
+Basic database operations with RestApi & CI supported by this tutorial :
 (CRUD)
 - Create
 - Read